vagorsol/git-workshop/README.md

 The goals for this lab assignment are:

-* Understanding version control concepts
+* Understanding source control concepts
+* Understanding how to add files and handle merges
-* Understanding how Git stores version control information
+* Understanding how git stores version control information
-* Learning how to read Git logs and diffs
+* (Optional) Learning how to read Git logs and diffs
-* Learning how to recover old versions of files and switch between versions
+* (Optional) Learning how to recover old versions of files and switch between versions

 - - - - - - -